-If you’re thinking about starting your own business in Croatia (and you’re a citizen), we’ve got some great news for you.
-At the end of 2019, the Croatian government launched a web application called START that will make opening a business infinitely easier, cheaper, and faster.
+If you’re thinking about starting your own business in Croatia (and you’re a Croatian citizen), we’ve got some great news for you.
+The Croatian government provides a web application called START that makes opening a business infinitely easier, cheaper, and faster.

-Up until late 2019, starting a business was an expensive, time consuming hassle involving notaries, lots of paperwork in triplicate, and a variety of government agency visits.
-For foreigners, this process can be especially confusing and frustrating since many of those agencies will not speak English to you.
+Before the launch of START (up until late 2019), starting a business was an expensive, time-consuming hassle involving notaries, lots of paperwork in triplicate, and a variety of government agency visits.
+Now with the START, the process is simplified.

 - Who can use START

 - Businesses you can open